espocrm/documentation/docs/user-guide/knowledge-base.md

 # Knowledge Base

-Knowledge Base provides the ability to create articles.
-Articles are supposed to contain information about products for customers or help for CRM users to improve their productivity.
+The Knowledge Base provides the ability to create articles.
+Articles may contain information about your products, guideleness for clients, or help for internal users to improve their productivity.

-To make an article available in the portal you need to set its status to 'Published' and select the portal in the *Portals* field.
-Make sure that the portal role allows an access to Knowledge Base and the navigation menu tab is added in the portal.
+To make an article available in the Portal, you need to set its status to *Published* and select the needed portal in the *Portals* field.
+Make sure that the Portal Role allows an access to the Knowledge Base scope and the navigation menu tab is added in the Portal.

-If you specify *Expiration Date*, then the article will be automatically hidden from the portal on that date.
+If you specify an *Expiration Date*, then the article will be automatically hidden from the Portal on that date.

 An order in which articles are listed can be manipulated by actions in the dropdown menu of a specific article.

-Knowledge Base articles can be related with Case records, providing a quick access to information from a case record.
+Knowledge Base articles can be associated with Case records.
+This provides quick access to information from a Case record.

 ## Categories

 Categories allow to group articles.
 One category can contain multiple sub-categories.
 Each article can be related to one or multiple categories.

-Knowledge Base Category is a separate entity type, hence an access can be controlled by ACL Roles.
+The Knowledge Base Category is a separate entity type, hence access can be controlled by Roles.